Carglglz/upydev/docs/source/gettingstarted.rst

-Upydev will use local working directory configuration unless it does not find any or manually indicated with ``-g`` option.
+Upydev will use local working directory configuration unless it does not find any or manually indicated with ``-g`` option which is the global configuration flag.

 - To save configuration in working directory: